Raymo111/TDT-4173-2023-task-1/report.md

 ### Second problem challenges

 In the second problem, the validation and test sets contain attribute combinations not present in the training data.

-- How does this problem relate to the algorithm’s inductive bias?
+This was due to the Birth Month attribute splitting the data too irrelevantly, negatively impacting the accuracy.

 #### Modifications

-- I added hyperparameters but they didn't seem to fix the problem.
-The highest accuracy I can get is around 62%.

-## Diagrams
-- Do I need any diagrams for DT?
+I preprocessed the data by removing the Birth Month attribute, which was not really relevant to the final result.